BIGJRA/BIGJRA.github.io/rejuv.md

 *Escape Rope* $550

-We’ll need a few Blast Powders to progress, so buy them now.
+We'll need a few Blast Powders to progress, so buy them now.
 Use the PC star above to add an Electric type to your party.
-You’ll need one, so catch a Helioptile out here if you don’t have one yet.
+You'll need one, so catch a Helioptile out here if you don't have one yet.
 Audino will heal your team if you talk to it.

 Enter the building and go down to the basement.
 You can hop across any